Individual causal effects from observational longitudinal studies with time-varying exposures: Introduction

-The framework for individual causality in longitudinal processes with time-varying exposures is presented in Section \ref{S2}.
-In Section \ref{CWIT} the distribution of the CWCE is studied for cause-effect relations for which the SCM is known.
-In Section \ref{TVC} we explain how individual-specific effect modification results in time-varying confounding to show that our general framework is in line with the elaborate literature on marginal causal inference from longitudinal data with time-varying exposures.
-Finally, estimation of ICEs, when the parameters in the SCM are unknown, is discussed in Section \ref{II}.
+The framework for individual causality in longitudinal processes with time-varying exposures is presented in Section \ref{CH4S2}.
+In Section \ref{CH4CWIT}, the distribution of the CWCE is studied for cause-effect relations for which the SCM is known.
+In Section \ref{CH4TVC}, we explain how individual-specific effect modification results in time-varying confounding to show that our general framework aligns with the elaborate literature on marginal causal inference from longitudinal data with time-varying exposures.
+Finally, the identifiability of the CWCE from observational data and individualized inference, when the parameters in the SCM are unknown, are discussed in Section \ref{CH4II}.